fort-nix/nix-bitcoin/docs/install.md

 1. Clone this project

     ```
-    cd
     git clone https://github.com/fort-nix/nix-bitcoin
     ```

-2. Obtain the hash of the latest nix-bitcoin release
+2. Create a new directory for your nix-bitcoin node config and copy initial files from nix-bitcoin

     ```
+    mkdir nix-bitcoin-node
-    cd nix-bitcoin/examples
+    cd nix-bitcoin-node
-    nix-shell
+    cp -r ../nix-bitcoin/examples/{configuration.nix,shell.nix,krops,.gitignore} .
     ```

-    This will download the nix-bitcoin dependencies and might take a while without giving an output.
-    Now in the nix-shell run
+3. Obtain the hash of the latest nix-bitcoin release

     ```
-    fetch-release > nix-bitcoin-release.nix
+    ../nix-bitcoin/helper/fetch-release > nix-bitcoin-release.nix
-    ```

-3. Create a new directory for your nix-bitcoin deployment and copy initial files from nix-bitcoin

-    ```
-    cd ../../
-    mkdir nix-bitcoin-node
-    cd nix-bitcoin-node
-    cp -r ../nix-bitcoin/examples/{nix-bitcoin-release.nix,configuration.nix,shell.nix,krops,.gitignore} .
     ```

 #### Optional: Specify the system of your node